almprmg/FlashBackTest/README.md

 ## Introduction

-The [FlushBackTesting] project provides a backtesting framework and strategy implementation for analyzing financial data.
+The [FlashBackTesting] project provides a backtesting framework and strategy implementation for analyzing financial data.
 This documentation serves as a guide to understand the project,it enables it to show highly accurate results by using smaller frames and simulating the live test., its setup, and how to utilize its features effectively.

 ## Prerequisites

-Before getting started with [FlushBackTesting], ensure that you have the following prerequisites installed on your machine:
+Before getting started with [FlashBackTesting], ensure that you have the following prerequisites installed on your machine:

 - Python up(version 10.9.1)
 - pandas up(version last)